Take our PAD Risk Assessment now: TAKE THE QUIZ

 Why You Experience Weakness in the Legs While Climbing Stairs

-Common Symptoms of Muscle Weakness in Legs
+Common Symptoms of Muscle Weakness in the Legs

 Sudden weakness in the legs, especially on one side of the body, can signify a stroke.
 If you suddenly lose the ability to move one or both legs (paralysis), call an ambulance right away.
 Stroke symptoms can also include blurred vision, severe headache, high fever, sudden bowel incontinence, and loss of muscle control in the face.